STEM Camp at Methodist University

 On Campus

-The General Science Education (9-12) program at Methodist University will prepare students for a career as a science educator in the high school classroom.
+The Educational Studies with a concentration in Science Education (9-12) major at Methodist University will prepare students for a career as a science educator in the high school classroom.
 Our program will provide all of the necessary knowledge and teaching skills for you to succeed on this endeavor.

 Common Career Paths

-Some of the top jobs for those with General Science Education bachelor degrees include biological science teacher, forestry and conservation science teacher, physical science teacher, chemistry teacher, physics teacher, and so much more.
+Some of the top jobs for those with a bachelor’s degree with Science Education include biological science teacher, forestry and conservation science teacher, physical science teacher, chemistry teacher, physics teacher, and so much more.
+Teacher licensure may be required for some of these positions.

 Common Salary Ranges for Graduates